-Examination results and materials shall be available for review by applicants who have taken the examination, under any reasonable conditions and limitations deemed necessary by the District to preserve the confidentiality and integrity of the examination.
+5. Examination results and materials shall be available for review by applicants who have taken the examination, under any reasonable conditions and limitations deemed necessary by the District to preserve the confidentiality and integrity of the examination.

-Applicants may appeal their results within 10 days following receipt of written notification of the results, and written notice of this right to review shall be given each applicant at the time the results are sent to the applicant.
+6. Applicants may appeal their results within ten (10 ) days following receipt of written notification of the results, and written notice of this right to review shall be given to each applicant at the time the results are sent to the applicant.

-The District shall compile and submit to the Board in rank order an eligibility list for initial appointment.
-Whenever there is a vacancy, the three eligible candidates highest on this list shall be considered for appointment by the District.
-If an eligible candidate is considered three times and not appointed, the candidate’s name shall be dropped from the list.
-An eligible list established by examination shall remain in effect for a period of one year from the date the list is accepted by the Board, unless such list is sooner exhausted by appointment or specifically extended by the Board.
+7. The District shall compile and submit to the Board in rank order an eligibility list for initial appointment.
+Whenever there is a vacancy, the three (3) eligible candidates highest on this list shall be considered for appointment by the District.
+If an eligible candidate is considered three (3) times and not appointed, the candidate’s name shall be dropped from the list.
+An eligible list established by examination shall remain in effect for a period of one (1) year from the date the list is accepted by the Board, unless such list is sooner exhausted by appointment or specifically extended by the Board.